frewsxcv/california-constitution/README.md

 # Constitution of the State of California

-We, the People of the State of California, grateful to Almighty God for our freedom, in order to secure and perpetuate its blessings, do establish this Constitution.
+We, the People of the State of California, in order to secure and perpetuate its blessings, do establish this Constitution.

 ## Article 1 (DECLARATION OF RIGHTS)